 - there's enough money in the budget to pay you a grant.

 You don't have to pay back a community care grant.

 Read more about community care grants on mygov.scot.

 Who can get a community care grant

-You can only usually get a crisis grant from the local authority where you live or where you are about to move to.
+You can usually only get a crisis grant from the local council where you live or where you're about to move to.

-You cannot get a community care grant if you or your partner has capital (for example, savings) of more than £700 if you are below pensionable age or more than £1,200 if you are above pensionable age.
+You can't get a community care grant if you or your partner has capital (for example, savings) of:

 What situations can a community care grant help with